howardtingting/cryptometer/cpp_srcs/readme.md

 # Portable C++ Hashing Library

-This is a mirror of my library hosted at https://create.stephan-brumme.com/hash-library/
+This is a mirror of the library hosted at https://create.stephan-brumme.com/hash-library/

 In a nutshell: